Abh-ui-code/Algorithm_App/README.md

   * Responsive across a wider range of device
   * Smooth Scrolling
   * Attractive UI
-  * Single Page Application
   * Visualization with attractive colors and effects
   * Can understand the basics of Sorting through Definition
   * Know the time and space complexity through pictorial representation
-  * Access the code snippet for various sorting in 4 different programming language (*_SOURCE_* : GeeksforGeek and Tutorialspoint)
   * Provide source to learn better and master this sorting Techniques (*_SOURCE_* : GeeksforGeek)